 This vegan vanilla ice cream is super creamy and dreamy, plus really easy to make!

 - 1/2 cup granulated sugar

-- 2 - 3 tablespoons melted coconut oil Depending how rich you want it)
+- 2 – 3 tablespoons melted coconut oil (depending on how rich you want it)

 - 1 tablespoon pure vanilla extract